yadavta/lidc-segmentation/docs/index.md

 ## Research Highlights

+#### Motivation

 #### Pipeline

 We introduced the first open-source "plug-and-play" pipeline for the LIDC dataset, entirely in PyTorch.
-This contribution enables the researcher community to easily try out different approaches to the LIDC dataset (whether it be expanding the neural network architecure, utilizing different augmentations, training on with a new loss function,  or really anything supported by PyTorch) *without* having to deal with the confusing world that is medical imaging.
+This contribution enables the research community to easily try out different approaches to the LIDC dataset (whether it be expanding the neural network architecure, utilizing different augmentations, training on with a new loss function,  or really anything supported by PyTorch) *without* having to deal with the confusing world that is medical imaging.

-> In essence, our pipeline abstracts away the "medical" part of this task and lets researchers treat it as a normal deep learning task.
+> In essence, our pipeline abstracts away the medical part of problem task and lets researchers treat it as a normal deep learning task.

 Under the hood, our workflow follows this training procedure: